IanSav/OverlayHD/readme.txt

-This is the home for the OverlayHD skin and skin management plugin for use on Beyonwiz T and U Series PVRs and Enigma2 boxes using the OpenViX firmware.
+This is the backup home home for the OverlayHD skin and skin management plugin for use on Beyonwiz T, U and V Series PVRs and Enigma2 boxes.

+The primary repository for OverlayHD is now on GitHub.